SPARC-FAIR-Codeathon/hubmap-link/README.md

 ## Continuous Integration / Continuous Deployment (CI/CD)

 This application is built automatically using [GitHub Actions](https://github.com/features/actions) ([status](https://github.com/SPARC-FAIR-Codeathon/hubmap-link/actions/workflows/production-build.yml)).
 Each push to the `main` branch starts a workflow that builds the latest version of the code and deploys the built application to [GitHub Pages](https://pages.github.com/) ([here](https://sparc-fair-codeathon.github.io/hubmap-link/)).
+In addition, the API server is updated with each push to the `main` branch from a configured [Heroku](https://www.heroku.com/nodejs) instance ([here](https://hubmap-link-api.herokuapp.com)).

 ## Installation

-This application consists of two parts, a webapp and a proxy server.
-The webapp is dependent on the proxy server for data transformation and to obscure the SciCrunch API key.
+This application consists of two parts, a webapp and an API server.
+The webapp is dependent on the API server for data transformation and to obscure the SciCrunch API key.
 To get started locally, follow these instructions:

 1. If you haven't done it already, [make a fork of this repo](https://github.com/SPARC-FAIR-Codeathon/hubmap-link/fork).